Paax: Warlord Brides

 Birthday after birthday, guards arrived at the front door and escorted her to the testing facility.
 Birthday after birthday, Mercy got another year’s exemption.

-Mercy knew girls her age that got pregnant simply to avoid the Draft.
-Worse still, married the first human man they could, whether they loved each other or not.
-Forced to marry an alien stranger or choosing a loveless marriage to stay on Earth.
-Mercy guessed it was better to pick your poison but she was thankful for her mother’s condition, even if that condition included crippling medical bills, allowed Mercy to avoid poison picking.
+Mercy knew other girls her age who got pregnant simply to avoid the Draft.
+Worse still, married the first man they could, whether they loved each other or not.
+Forced to marry an alien stranger or choose a loveless marriage to stay on Earth.
+Better to pick your poison, Mercy reasoned, but she was thankful for her mother’s condition, even if that condition included crippling medical bills.

-When the guards arrived on her door the morning of her twenty-fifth birthday, she wasn’t worried.
+When the guards arrived the morning of her twenty-fifth birthday, she wasn’t worried.
 Nothing about her mother’s health had changed.

 Then, disaster struck.